HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - logical operators: 🎓 known
   - bitwise operators: 🎓 known
   - ternary operator: 🎓 known
-  - void
+  - void 🖐️ used
   - yield
   - await: 🖐️ used
   - template literal
   - strict mode: 🖐️ used
-  - delete
+  - delete 🖐️ used
-  - in
+  - in 🖐️ used
   - super: 🎓 known
   - Symbol: 🎓 known
   - Reflect